European Engineer

 European Engineer (EUR ING) is an international professional qualification and title for highly qualified engineers used in over 32 European countries.
 Contemporary EUR ING engineers are degree-qualified and have gained the highest level of professional competencies through training and monitored professional practice experience.
 EUR ING engineers are characterised by their ability to develop appropriate solutions to engineering problems, using new or existing technologies, through innovation, research, creativity and change.
 They might develop and apply new technologies, promote advanced designs and design methods, introduce new and more efficient production techniques, marketing and construction concepts, pioneer new engineering services and management methods.

 The title is pre-nominal, i.e. it is placed before, rather than after, the name as in the case of a post-nominal title such as that for academic degrees (however, in some European countries, academic degrees are also pre-nominal).
 It is displayed in uppercase with no punctuation (EUR ING).

+As of 2023, there are approximately 35 000 engineers listed in the official European Engineer register maintained by Engineers Europe, representing professionals who have met the qualification standards for the EUR ING title.

+The EUR ING qualification has been described by academic sources as prestigious and highly regarded as a mark of excellence across Europe and beyond, with recognition for validating academic quality and rigor and offering graduates enhanced mobility and professional opportunities within the engineering community.